North East England 1920-1938

 1927 – Newcastle United Champions

 Newcastle United become champions in the highest tier of English football, winning the First Division title with 56 points (there are 22 teams with two points for a win and one point for a draw).
-It is the fourth time they have won the title.
-Third-placed Sunderland finish on 49 points behind runners up Huddersfield Town on 51 points.
+It is the fourth time they have won the title, all under the guidance of their Scottish-born manager, Frank Watt.
+Third-placed Sunderland finished on 49 points behind runners up Huddersfield Town on 51 points.

 1927 – Boro promoted